 - One of the most obvious warnings is money disappearing from an account without explanation.
 Unfortunately, the explanation is almost always identity theft.

 - Another warning sign is never receiving bills.
 Identity thieves will often change the address on bank accounts and the like so that bills aren’t received by their rightful owner.
-This makes it possible for the thief to continue stealing for a longer period of time, as there are no physical records to look over.
-Because of this bill diversion, it’s extremely important that accounts be regularly checked to ensure theft is not taking place.
+This makes it possible for the thief to continue stealing for a longer period of time.

 - Insurance or healthcare refusing to provide treatment due to the balance, or because of a medical condition not previously documented is usually a telltale sign of someone using stolen insurance coverage.